Location & Continent

 Introduction

-Dasht-e-Margo, known as the Desert of Death, is a remote and arid desert located in southeastern Afghanistan.
-It is famed for its extreme temperatures, unique geographic features, and cultural significance.
-This article presents a comparative exploration of Dasht-e-Margo, highlighting its geography, climate, biodiversity, and cultural relevance.
+Dasht-e-Margo, known as the Desert of Death, is a remote and arid desert located in southwestern Afghanistan.
+Extending across parts of Helmand and Nimruz provinces, it is known for its extreme climate, gravel-covered plains, clay flats, and wind-shaped landscapes.
+This article explores the geography, climate, biodiversity, and cultural relevance of Dasht-e-Margo.

 Geography